FinVolution Group (NYSE:FINV) & 1511419 Ontario (OTCMKTS:CSFSF) Head to Head Analysis

 FinVolution Group (NYSE:FINV) and 1511419 Ontario (OTCMKTS:CSFSF) are both finance companies, but which is the better investment?
-We will contrast the two companies based on the strength of their earnings, dividends, risk, valuation, profitability, analyst recommendations and institutional ownership.
+We will contrast the two businesses based on the strength of their earnings, profitability, valuation, analyst recommendations, risk, institutional ownership and dividends.

+FinVolution Group has a beta of 1.06, meaning that its stock price is 6% more volatile than the S&P 500.
+Comparatively, 1511419 Ontario has a beta of 1.16, meaning that its stock price is 16% more volatile than the S&P 500.

-This is a summary of current ratings and target prices for FinVolution Group and 1511419 Ontario, as reported by MarketBeat.
+This is a breakdown of recent ratings for FinVolution Group and 1511419 Ontario, as provided by MarketBeat.

 |Sell Ratings